b2io/handbook/day-to-day.md

 ### Weekly Meeting

-The entire team meets once a week for lunch (paid for by Base Two) to go over the state of the company.
+The entire team meets once a week to go over the state of the company.
 The meeting typically lasts about 1.5 hours.
 The agenda for each meeting is prepared that morning (in a shared Google Doc) and all team members are welcome to contribute.
 We cover any combination of the following (incomplete) list of topics:

 - Financials
   - Account balances